tsgates/arch-wiki-markdown/wiki/Step_By_Step_Debugging_Guide.md

     export CFLAGS="$CFLAGS -O0 -fbuiltin -g"
     export CXXFLAGS="$CXXFLAGS -O0 -fbuiltin -g"

-Note that -g enables debug symbols and -O0 turns off optimizations. -O2 is the normal choice, -O3 is usually overkill and -O4 and above behaves exactly like -O3.
+The meaning of the flags is the following: -g enables debug symbols and -O0 turns off optimizations. (-O2 is the most common optimization level.
+(-O3 is usually overkill and -O4 and above behaves exactly like -O3).

-If you have a "core" file, it can be used to get a backtrace:
+If you have a "core" file, it can be used together with gdb to get a
+backtrace:

     gdb appname core
     bt full

+> Technique #3 - valgrind

+Assuming you have an unstripped binary without inlined functions, it's usually a good idea to also run that program through valgrind. valgrind is a tool that emulates a CPU and can usually help you show where things go wrong or provide additional info on top of gdb's output.

+If you run

+    valgrind appname

+it will provide a lot of helpful debug output if there is a crash.
+Consider -v and --leak-check=full to get even more info.

+Alternatively, you can use

+    valgrind --tool=callgrind appname

+and run the output through kcachegrind to graphically explore the functions the program uses.
+This is especially useful if the program hangs somewhere as you can see where it spends all that time which makes it easier to pinpoint the error location.

 How to investigate missing files or libraries
 ---------------------------------------------